oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from :meth:`~cx_Oracle.makedsn()`.
-If only one parameter is passed, a connect string is assumed which is to be of the format ``user/password@dsn``, the same format accepted by Oracle applications such as SQL\*Plus.
+If the user parameter is passed and the password and dsn parameters are not passed, the user parameter is assumed to be a connect string in the format ``user/password@dsn``, the same format accepted by Oracle applications such as SQL\*Plus.
 See :ref:`connstr` for more information.

     If the mode is specified, it must be one of the :ref:`connection authorization modes<connection-authorization-modes>`